timplourde/js-components/README.md

 Also, we have a possible topic name collision issue.
 If in the future another component decides to publish a "portfolioChanged" event, then you may have unexpected behavior.

-We could try to reduce this coupling in a similar way we did with Lucid in the previous example- by making all events "namespaced", aggregating them and forwarding to "private" topics but we can predict what that will look liks to instead let's try another approach.
+We could try to reduce this coupling in a similar way we did with Lucid in the previous example- by making all events "namespaced", aggregating them and forwarding to "private" topics but we can predict what that will look like... so let's try another approach instead.

 ## Example 8: Postal Message Bus